jkmdev/sm-analytic/README.md

 TBD

 We could probably use this [guide](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/index?view=aspnetcore-2.2) for deploying and hosting this sort of application.
-Or maybe [this one](https://docs.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-2.2) for publishing to Azure?
+And/or maybe [this one](https://docs.microsoft.com/en-us/aspnet/core/tutorials/publish-to-azure-webapp-using-vs?view=aspnetcore-2.2) for publishing to Azure?

 The process might be something like: